kendopunk/rust-react/README.md

 # Cargo Watch watches over your project's source for changes, and runs Cargo commands when they occur.
 $> cargo install cargo-watch
 ```

+The Polars examples read from a CSV file called `organizations-100.csv` located in `actix-backend/static`.
+In `actix-backend/.cargo/config.toml`, please provide the full path to this file as it appears in your filesystem.

 ```sh
 # run the server